 Alex Jeynes

-Based in Scotland and available for projects worldwide, Alex splits his time between personal work and commissioned assignments, covering events, collaborating with brands, and always chasing the next weather window.
+Based in Scotland and available for projects worldwide, I split my time between personal work and commissioned assignments, covering events and collaborating with brands, and always chasing the next weather window.

 Photographs shot by Toni Rodriguez